gotr00t0day/subrecon/README.md

 # DESCRIPTION

-<h3> This tool scans for subdomains and probes for live domains.
-It will also retrieve the ip for every domain.</h3>
+<h3>This tool will scan for subdomains, and it will also probe for live domains while also retrieving their ip.</h3>

 ## INSTALLATION